katurikk/localrepo/README.md

-# This is baciaaly created by local repo and uploaded into the Git hub
+# This is basically created by local repo and uploaded into the Git hub